- Campus Life

-The Faculty of Arts and Science provides excellence in learning opportunities for all students at SUNY Plattsburgh through a core liberal arts education that develops students who can think critically, have mastered their discipline, can communicate effectively and are broadly educated.
+The School of Arts and Sciences provides excellence in learning opportunities for all students at SUNY Plattsburgh through a core liberal arts education that develops students who can think critically, have mastered their discipline, can communicate effectively and are broadly educated.
 Students may select a major field of study in the traditional disciplines of arts and sciences and in select professional and graduate programs.
 We provide opportunities for students to extend their learning beyond the classroom through internship, research, and field opportunities.
-The Faculty of Arts and Science provide a supportive and encouraging learning environment for students.
+The School of Arts and Sciences provides a supportive and encouraging learning environment for students.
 We are actively engaged in the scholarship of discovery, integration, application and teaching and provide vital service to the campus, community, and discipline.

-The Division of Library and Information Services' mission is to provide leadership and support in the areas of information resources including technology, access, exchange, programming, and information and computer literacy.
-Library and Information Services directly informs, educates, and supports all aspects of the educational mission of SUNY Plattsburgh.
-All programs and policies of the Division strive to be responsive to the needs of students, faculty, staff, and the community.
+Library and Information Technology Services’ mission is to provide leadership and support in the areas of information resources including technology, access, exchange, programming, and information and computer literacy.
+Library and Information Technology Services directly informs, educates, and supports all aspects of the educational mission of SUNY Plattsburgh.
+All programs and policies of LITS strive to be responsive to the needs of students, faculty, staff, and the community.

 The mission of the School of Business and Economics is to provide a broad-based education with a global emphasis and experientially-based opportunities for students, business outreach activities to the region, encouragement and support for faculty development, scholarship, and research, and an environment in which all stakeholders contribute synergistically to continuous improvement.

 Our mission is to provide essential services to our campus, local, State, federal and international customers.
 We are responsible for human, physical, financial and technical resources.
 As professionals, we navigate systems in a collaborative and sensitive way.